groue/GRMustache/README.md

 - **Q: How do I render default values for missing keys?**

     A: Check [Guides/delegate.md](GRMustache/blob/master/Guides/delegate.md).

-- **Q: Does GRMustache provide any layout facility?**

-    A: No. But there is a [sample Xcode project](GRMustache/tree/master/Guides/sample_code/layout) that demonstrates how to do that.

 - **Q: What is this NSUndefinedKeyException stuff?**